davitomix/moto_rocket_app/README.md

 ```

 ## Usage
-Create a new account using the sign up button and fill the form.
+Create a new account using the sign up button and fill the form or you can use these credentials :arrow_right: user: 'user2' | password: 'password'
-Login using your username and start using this app like any other, you can create posts, follow another users and accept/reject followers!
+Login and start using this app like any other social app, you can create posts, follow another users and accept/reject followers!

 ## Future Implementations :fast_forward:
-:arrow_right: Like posts.
+- Like posts.
-- :arrow_right: Comment posts.
+- Comment posts.
-- :arrow_right: Like comments.
+- Like comments.
-- :arrow_right: Edit, Update & Destroy comments.
+- Edit, Update & Destroy comments.
-- :arrow_right: Image comments.
+- Image comments.

 ## Authors
 👤 **David Eli Martinez Garcia**